FullControlXYZ/fullcontrol/roadmap.md

 - add instructions for cicd testing - clarify how the user can ensure tests are completed using the correct version of fullcontrol (temporatily place scripts in the root directory and run there?). explain that any updates to tutorials will mean tutorial_to_py.py will need to be run again.
 - create a maths/geometry onboarding-to-expert tutorial (at expert end of the scale, put some prompts about what-ifs for things like switching from CAD to maths or using chatGPT) - "from beginning to expert in 15 minutes!"
     - spend a few minutes learning basics of polar angles, sin waves, etc. then show how they compound into amazing complex geometry using good prompts in chatGPT (but there needs to be a reliable maths chatGPT)
+- In extrusion_classes.py; line 79; potential change to avoid "E5.6e-5"?
+    - return f'E{round(self.get_and_update_volume(length*state.extrusion_geometry.area)*self.volume_to_e, 6)} '
+    - to
+    - return f'E{round(self.get_and_update_volume(length*state.extrusion_geometry.area)*self.volume_to_e, 6):.6f} '
+- create new meta repo for fullcontrol_profile_integration
+    - rename the json variables to be my own terms (start_gcode instead of machine_start_gcode) so that all the other data soruces can translate into the same FC format
+    - one directory in that will be for cura
+        - only include a script (or description) of which commit to pull and the git command to do that, full-variable folder, filtered-variable json folder (these will go into fc), and bin folder
+    - explain how to import and printer in fc
+        - show how to edit the imported printer profile (edit parameters, or edit line X of start_gcode)
+        - allow users the option to supply tranform function with a printer_data object as opposed to a string id.
+- add 'devices' directory to fullcontrol repo (devices.[VENDOR].[MANUFACTURER_MODEL.json]) /w enum,selection api
+    - cura is in here as well as fullcontrol (original printers?) and community? (for people to add printers too?) ... not quite logical... community and fullcontrol are the same thing atm.

 later: